-Ms Barlow is amongst Australasia's experienced and respected executives and directors, with an knowledge of the aged and health care sector.
-Mrs Barlow has a background across business leadership and management, strategy, corporate finance, governance, tax and accounting.
-Mrs Barlow is a Member of the National Advisory Council on the Employment of Women, was President of the Retirement Villages Association (NZ) for seven years and made an Officer of the New Zealand Order of Merit for services to business in 2014.
-Mrs Barlow was also a Non-executive Director of Ingenia Communities Group and chair of the Audit Committee for Methven Limited.
-Mrs Barlow stepped down as CEO of Estia in November 2018 and remains on the board as a Non-executive Director.
-Mrs Barlow is currently Chief Executive of Heritage Lifecare.
+Ms Barloe is amongst Australasia's experienced executives and directors, with an in-depth knowledge of the aged and health care sector.
+Norah also holds experience as the highly respected former CEO and former Director of Summerset Group, an NZX and ASX-listed company named Australasia's best retirement village operator for four years running.
+Norah has a strong background across business leadership and management, strategy, corporate finance, governance, tax and accounting.
+Norah was President of the Retirement Villages Association (NZ) for seven years and made an Officer of the New Zealand Order of Merit for services to business in 2014.
+Norah was also a Non-executive Director of Ingenia Communities Group, Evolve Education Group Limited, and chair of the Audit Committee for Methven Limited.
+Norah stepped down as CEO of Estia Health in November 2018 and remains on the board as a Non-executive Director.
+Norah is currently Chief Executive of Heritage Lifecare Limited.

 |Mr Paul Foster||Non-Executive Director||Feb 2016||

-Mr Foster is an experienced financial services professional and Company Director, with more than 20 years investment experience in the infrastructure, private equity and real estate asset classes, including investments in the healthcare sector.
-Mr Foster is a Managing Director at Pacific Equity Partners, one of Australia's alternative investment management firms.
-Mr Foster is also an alternate Director of Intellihub Holdings Pty Ltd. Until May 2015, he was head of AMP Capital's Infrastructure investment business in Australia and New Zealand, where he was responsible for the management of $4.5 billion of infrastructure investments on behalf of Australian and superannuation funds and investors.
-In this role, and amongst investments spanning the aged care, transport, timberland and social infrastructure sectors, Mr Foster was responsible for the investment that created the second for profit aged care business in Australia.
-Mr Foster was a Director of the Opal Aged Care Group (formerly Domain Principal Group) between 2010 and 2015 and was Chairman of the Group in 2011.
-Prior to AMP Capital, Mr Foster was an investment professional at Macquarie Bank Group and Perpetual Investments.
+Mr Foster is an experienced Financial Services professional and Company Director, with more than 20 years of investment experience in the infrastructure, private equity and real estate asset classes, including substantial investments in the healthcare sector.
+Paul is a Managing Director at Pacific Equity Partners, one of Australia's largest alternative investment management firms.
+He is also a Director of PEP Services Pty Ltd and PEP Advisory Services Pty Ltd. Paul was a Director of the Opal Aged Care Group between 2010 and 2015 and was Chairman of the Group in 2011.
+Paul was head of AMP Capital's Infrastructure investment business in Australia and New Zealand until 2015.
+Before AMP Capital, he was an investment professional at Macquarie Group and Perpetual Investments.